 Before that there's so much going on.
 I rather have the shoot when things have calmed down.
 Even if that means they have barely calmed down, because we all know that once a child comes into our lives there's no real calming down anymore.
 Hehe!

 Everyone involved in the shoot should be dressed for comfort.
 So if you want to wear PJs, go for it.
 Like I mentioned before, I'm documenting a moment in your lives, so I want it to look as truthful as it can possibly look.

 I want you to look at these images later on in your life and think of what a wonderful time it was, not "Oh shoot!
 Why did I wear a fancy dress when I was trying to make my baby burp?
 That was weird."

-So a few options that I think look really good and timeless are:
+So a few options that I think look really good and timeless are (these are just suggestions):

 • Simple PJs in light colors